 Get behind the wheels for Thunderbolts Way

-Thunderbolts Way is the name of a very scenic drive in the Northern Tablelands region of New South Wales, on the east coast of Australia.
+Thunderbolts Way is a very scenic drive in the Northern Tablelands region of New South Wales, on the east coast of Australia.

 Is Thunderbolts Way a sealed road?